 Bacon Omelette with Green Apples

-Love omelettes?
-Then also check out my omelet with prosciutto and peas!
+Then you should also check out my creamy omelet with prosciutto and peas!

 - 5 medium eggs